 Student course evaluations may be done at the end of each component and at the end of the course.
 Please use this time to provide constructive feedback.
 Administrative problems should be referred to the course coordinator in the first instance.
 Problems relating to course material should be referred to the lecturer concerned.
 As a last resort, refer to the Head of Department.
 You can also raise concerns through your representative on the staff-student committee.
 Dates of staff-student meetings are given below.Â

 A meeting to discuss staff-student matters is held once a term towards the end of each Term.
-All teaching staff, senior technicians and student representatives should attend this meeting.
-Six students represent Geography 1, two for each practical group.
-Geography 2, 3, Honours and Masters/PhDs are each represented by two students.
+All teaching staff, senior technicians, and student representatives are expected to attend this meeting.
+Six students from Geography 1 represent the class, with two assigned to each of the practical groups.
+Geography 2, 3, Honours, and Master's/PhDs are each represented by two students.
 Representatives will be elected early in the first Term.
-Please find out who your representative is and raise any issues of concern with him or her before the scheduled meetings.
+Please determine who your representative is and bring any concerns to their attention before the scheduled meetings.
 Staff-student liaison meetings will be held online (until in-person meetings are allowed) on the following dates at 13:00 (1 pm) unless otherwise instructed:

-It is the responsibility of the class representative to ask the class for issues of concern that they would like to be raised in the meeting.
+It is the responsibility of the class representative to solicit issues of concern from the class that they would like to be addressed in the meeting.
 These should be emailed in advance to your course coordinator so that they can be put on the agenda.
-Staff should email the class representatives if they have concerns that they wish to raise so that these can be discussed beforehand with members of the class.
+Staff should email the class representatives if they have concerns that they wish to raise, so that these can be discussed beforehand with members of the class.

 Lecture presentations: clarity, speed, interest;